tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

       Counters.Counter token_ids;
   ```

-* In order for us to track the number of tokes that have been minted and to genrate the next `token_id` we will be leveraging the custom Counter data structure from OpenZeppelin.
+* In order for us to track the number of tokens that have been minted and to generate the next `token_id` we will be leveraging the custom Counter data structure from OpenZeppelin.

 * Openzeppelin safemath counters allow us to increment and decrement a counter without worrying about overflows and other common types of errors.

+In this activity, we will be using a new data structure called a `struct`.

+* As you might be able to guess, `struct` is short for `structure`.

+* Structs allow you to have `structured collections` of data within a user-defined datatype.

+* You can think of a struct kind of like a python dictionary in that they are both types of objects containing data, however, make no mistake a struct is a fundamentally different data type than a python dictionary.

-Represent the artwork's information as a struct named `Artwork` containing these three attributes.
+We will represent the artwork's information as a struct named `Artwork` containing these three attributes.
 A `string` named `name`, a `string` named artist, and a `uint` named `appraisal_value`.

   ```solidity
       struct Artwork {